 –Why peripheral blood?
 GPI anchors are produced more consistently by cells in peripheral blood.
 This makes them easier to detect.

-However, testing peripheral blood may lead doctors to underestimate a patient’s PNH clone size because:
+However, testing red blood cells from peripheral blood may lead doctors to underestimate a patient's PNH clone size because:

 The immune system might attack and destroy PNH red blood cells before they can be measured

 People with PNH often receive transfusions of normal red blood cells to improve anemia symptoms.
 These additional cells can throw off measurement of the body’s own red blood cells

 Flow cytometry is more sensitive — or less likely to produce a false negative — when used with white blood cells than with red blood cells.
 White blood cell counts may better reflect clone size, because: